TEXT-S&P summary: MOL Hungarian Oil and Gas PLC

 Rationale

 The rating on oil and gas producer, refiner, and marketer MOL Hungarian Oil and Gas PLC reflects Standard & Poor’s Ratings Services’ view of the company’s stand-alone credit profile (SACP) as ‘bb+'.
-The SACP reflects the company’s “satisfactory” business risk and “significant” financial risk profiles.
+The SACP reflects the company’s “satisfactory” business risk and “significant” financial risk profiles, as our criteria define these terms.

-The key strength of MOL‘S “satisfactory” business risk profile is its diversification across upstream activities, refining and retail operations in Central and Eastern Europe, which have above-average profitability, and stable gas transportation and power assets.
-MOL’s two main refineries in Hungary (BB+/Negative/B) and the Slovak Republic (A/Stable/A-1) are strategically located, high-complexity plants integrated with the company’s retail and petrochemical assets.
-Negative factors include MOL’s sensitivity to volatile oil and gas prices, significant capital intensity in the industry, exposure to Hungary and the Republic of Croatia (BBB-/Negative/A-3), other upstream operations in emerging markets (notably Syria [not rated] and the Russian Federation ), and sensitivity to the cyclical refining and petrochemical industries.